News about EBRAINS, its community and its work

 EBRAINS service powers breakthrough clinical trial for personalised brain simulations14 November 2019

-The Virtual Brain, one of the EBRAINS service has a achieved a major milestone on the path to clinical applications based on brain simulation.
+The Virtual Brain, one of the EBRAINS services, has achieved a major milestone on the path to clinical applications based on brain simulation.
 A novel method to improve outcomes of Epilepsy surgery has now received approval for clinical testing in 13 French hospitals.
 The breakthrough paves the way for work on more clinical applications of personalised brain simulations derived from fMRI brain scan data.
 Through the Virtual Brain Services page you can access the pipeline services used to create personalised brain models.